Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

 Our characterization is combinatorial, and is given in terms of graphs that encode the structure of each constraint.
 To state it, we first need some terminology.
-We say that a Boolean relation $R$ is \emph{bijunctive} if it is expressible as a conjunction of 1- and 2-clauses, and $R$ is \emph{IHS-B-} (respectively \emph{IHS-B+}) if it is expressible as a conjunction of negative clauses $(\neg x_1 \lor \ldots \lor \neg x_r)$, positive 1-clauses $(x)$, and implications $(x \to y)$ (respectively positive clauses, negative 1-clauses, and implications).
-Here, IHS-B is an abbreviation for \emph{implicative hitting set, bounded}.
-A constraint language $\Gamma$ is bijunctive, IHS-B+, respectively IHS-B- if every relation $R \in \Gamma$ is bijunctive, IHS-B+, respectively IHS-B-.
+We say that a Boolean relation $R$ is \emph{bijunctive} if it is expressible as a conjunction of 1- and 2-clauses A relation $R$ is \emph{IHS-B-} if it is expressible as a conjunction of negative clauses $(\neg x_1 \lor \ldots \lor \neg x_r)$, positive 1-clauses $(x)$, and implications $(x \to y)$.
+Similarly, a relation $R$ is \emph{IHS-B+} if it is expressible as a conjunction of positive clauses $(x_1 \lor \ldots \lor x_r)$, negative 1-clauses $(\neg x)$, and implications $(x \to y)$.
+Here, IHS-B is an abbreviation for \emph{implicative hitting set, bounded} (i.e., implicative hitting set where there is a bound $r \in \N$ on the maximum arity of a clause).\footnote{The fact that clauses are \emph{bounded} is implicit in our assumption that the language $\Gamma$ is finite, but these are traditional terms; see, e.g., Khanna et al.~\cite{KhannaSTW00}.} A constraint language $\Gamma$ is bijunctive, IHS-B+, respectively IHS-B- if every relation $R \in \Gamma$ is bijunctive, IHS-B+, respectively IHS-B-.
 Finally, $\Gamma$ is IHS-B if it is either IHS-B+ or IHS-B-.
-(Note that this is distinct from every relation $R \in \Gamma$ being either IHS-B+ or IHS-B-, since the latter would allow a mixture of, e.g., positive and negative 3-clauses, which defines an NP-hard problem \SAT{\Gamma}~\cite{Schaefer78}.)
-From previous work, it is known that if $\Gamma$ is not IHS-B or bijunctive, then either every formula over $\Gamma$ is satisfiable and \MinSAT{\Gamma} is trivial, or \MinSAT{\Gamma} does not even allow FPT-time constant-factor approximation algorithms unless FPT=W[1]~\cite{BonnetELM-arXiv}.
+Note that this is distinct from every relation $R \in \Gamma$ being either IHS-B+ or IHS-B-, since the latter would allow a mixture of, e.g., positive and negative 3-clauses, which defines an NP-hard problem \SAT{\Gamma}~\cite{Schaefer78}.
+From previous work, it is known that if $\Gamma$ is not IHS-B or bijunctive, then either every formula over $\Gamma$ is satisfiable and \MinSAT{\Gamma} is trivial, or \MinSAT{\Gamma} does not even allow FPT-time constant-factor approximation algorithms unless \classFPT=\classWone~\cite{BonnetELM-arXiv}.
 Hence we may assume that $\Gamma$ belongs to one of these cases.